Assessing the Effect of Cross-Domain Mapping on Creativity in Humans and Large Language Models

-\textbf{{Analogy as the mechanism for transferring relational structure across domains}} Structure-Mapping Theory \parencite{gentner1983structure} formalises the cognitive mechanism underlying cross-domain inspiration.
-An analogy can support systematic inference, by aligning relational structure between a source and a target -- importing a coherent system of relations that makes previously overlooked aspects of the target problem visible \parencite{gentner1983structure,holyoak1995mental}.
+Structure-Mapping Theory \citep{gentner1983structure} formalizes analogy: the cognitive mechanism underlying cross-domain transfer of knowledge.
+An analogy can support systematic inference by aligning relational structure between a source and a target -- importing a coherent system of relations that makes previously overlooked aspects of the target problem visible \citep{gentner1983structure,holyoak1995mental}.
 In particular, aligning with and projecting from the source structure can highlight implicit limitations in the target (constraints) as well as suggest new possibilities for intervention (affordances).
 For example, by mapping the \emph{circulatory system} onto \emph{urban traffic flow}, a planner might notice the need for one-way ``valves'' to prevent backflow, or see an opportunity to build lots of small neighborhood routes that deliver traffic deep into side streets, the way capillaries carry blood into tissue.
-In the current study, we design our cross-domain mapping approach to explicitly instantiate such an analogical structure-mapping process in humans and LLMs (see below, \nameref{sec: elicit}).